DifferCommunityPower/DcpMqttClient/README.md

 Install by adding to SetupHelper (need to be installed first)

+After first install it is necessary to set the password for the node-red api for the api to work.

 ### Compatibility
 Currently testing with Cerbo GX Mk2, Venus OS version v3.53